alogliptin and metformin

-Alogliptin and metformin is only part of a treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
+Alogliptin and metformin is only part of a complete treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.

 Your doctor may have you take extra vitamin B12 while you are taking alogliptin and metformin.
 Take only the amount of vitamin B12 that your doctor has prescribed.